CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/manufacturing-order/manufacturing-order-status.md

 ## Available statuses

-- **Not Scheduled**: the manufacturing Order does not have a defined due date.
+- **Not Scheduled**: The manufacturing Order has no defined due date.
-- **Scheduled**: a due date is set, but materials cannot yet be issued or received from production.
+- **Scheduled**: A due date is set, but materials cannot yet be issued or received for production.
-- **Released**: dates are determined for Manufacturing Order; it is possible to issue to / receipt from production
+- **Released**: The Manufacturing Order is prepared with defined dates.
+At this stage, it becomes possible to issue materials to production and record receipts.
-- **Started**: Manufacturing Order changes automatically to this status on any related issue to production or operation start.
-It is possible to adjust this status manually.
-Manufacturing Orders with this status should not be re-scheduled
+- **Started**: The status changes automatically when an issue to production is made or an operation is started.
+It can also be set manually.
+Manufacturing Orders in this status should not be re-scheduled.
-- **Finished**: blocks Manufacturing Order, but the status can still be changed if necessary.
+- **Finished**: The Manufacturing Order is blocked from further processing, though the status may still be changed if required.
-- **Closed**: details of the Manufacturing Order with this status cannot be changed anymore.
-Optionally changing to this status can also make journal entries based on Manufacturing Order variance (when option Post variance on Manufacturing Order closure is set in General Settings).
+- **Closed**: The Manufacturing Order is fully locked from editing.
+Optionally, closing can trigger journal entries based on MO variance (if the **Post variance on Manufacturing Order closure** option is enabled in *General Settings*).

 :::info
-You can check possible status changes [here](mass-status-change.md).
+Refer to [Status Change Rules](mass-status-change.md) to see which transitions are possible.
 :::

-You can also use a [mass Manufacturing Order status change tool](mass-status-change.md) to change the status of multiple Manufacturing Orders at once.
+You can also use the [Mass Manufacturing Order Status Change Tool](mass-status-change.md) to update multiple orders simultaneously.

-## Manufacturing Order Status Change through CompuTec PDC
+## Status Updates through CompuTec PDC

-When an operation is started in [CompuTec PDC](/docs/pdc/), the Manufacturing Order status is automatically updated to Started on the Resource Planning Board and Scheduling if it was previously in Released status.
+When an operation is started in [CompuTec PDC](/docs/pdc/), the Manufacturing Order status automatically updates to **Started** in both the Resource Planning Board and Scheduling, if it was previously set to **Released**.

 ---